mala-project/mala/total_energy_module/README.md

 1. Load a Python 3 module (on blake: module load python/3.7.3)
 2. Activate the virtual environment.
 If using the mlmm\_env environment, then 'source /path/to/mlmm\_env/bin/activate'.
 3. Load other needed modules.
-On blake, you can source blake\_\qe\_env.sh.
+On blake, you can source blake\_qe\_env.sh.
 4. Change to q-e/PW/src and run the build\_total\_energy\_energy\_module.sh
    script in this folder.
-If the build is successful, a file named total_energy.cpython-37m-x86_64-linux-gnu.so will be generated.
+If the build is successful, a file named total_energy.cpython-37m-x86\_64-linux-gnu.so will be generated.
 It contains the Python module.

+## Use the Python Module
+1. Add the folder that contains total_energy.cpython-37m-x86\_64-linux-gnu.so to your PYTHONPATH.
+2. In the Python REPL or script: import total_energy